 California Dream Act

 Apply now for a Cal Grant and other state financial aid using the California Dream Act Application.
 The Cal Grant deadline is March 2nd of each year.
-There is a second opportunity for community college students with a deadline of September 2nd each year.
 We are here to help you through the process and to provide you with information on the application.
 If you need help, please contact us at email@example.com or call 1-888-224-7268.
 You can also click on the Contact Us Link at the bottom of the Dream Act Application or the Help link at the top of the application.

 These steps are for undocumented students that have completed three or more years in a California high school as well as graduated from a California high school or have attained the equivalent thereof, such as a High School Equivalency Certificate, issued by the California State GED office or certificate of Proficiency, resulting from the California High School Proficiency Examination.